Louisehift/NJUCM-Health-Informatics/Week 2/Notes.md

     /* Change the pinyin to Bai Shao from the table herbs
         for the row where the name is 白芍 */
-    UPDATE herbs SET pinyin='Bai Shao' WHERE name='白芍'
+    UPDATE herbs SET pinyin='Bai Shao' WHERE name='白芍';
     ```

 1. To remove a row, use `DELETE`.

     ```sql
     /* Delete the row where the name is 赤芍 */
-    DELETE FROM herbs WHERE name='赤芍'
+    DELETE FROM herbs WHERE name='赤芍';
     ```

 ## NoSQL